 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.
 The transfer of POWs was completed on June 4.

 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
+Camp 1 was where the men who captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where most of the men who were captured when Corregidor surrendered were taken and it was later consolidated into Camp 1.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.